M2MCloud/AzureIotWorkshop/HOL1/readme.md

 1. Navigate to the newly create IoT Hub ("Resource Groups -> "censis-workshop" -> "name of your iot hub")

-1. Click on "Device Explorer on the left hand side menu
+1. Click on "Device Explorer" on the left hand side menu

 1. Click on "Add Device"

     ![go to the device explorer](content/DeviceExplorerCreateNewDevice.png)

-1. Give the Device a unique identifier that will allow the IoT Hub to identifiy this Device.
+1. Give the Device a unique identifier that will allow the IoT Hub to identify this Device.
 Copy the Device unique identifier and paste the string value into Notepad - we'll use this value in a moment.

 1. Click on "Save" to create the Device